MirrasHue/MirrasENGINE/README.md

 ## Considerations

-So far, the engine has been tested on Windows (with GCC/MSVC) and Ubuntu (version 22.04 with GCC 13).
-It probably runs on macOS as well, but I will only be able to test that once I have access to that OS.
+So far, the engine has been tested on Windows 10 / 11 (with GCC/MSVC) and Ubuntu (version 22.04 with GCC 13).
+It probably runs on macOS as well with some minor tweaks, but I will only be able to test that once I have access to that OS.